MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 #### ProGuard rules

-For flutter_local_notification v19 and higher, the ProGuard rules are automatically provided by the GSON.
+For flutter_local_notifications v19 and higher, the ProGuard rules are automatically provided by the GSON.
 The following documentation is for v18 and lower versions.

 Before creating the release build of your app (which is the default setting when building an APK or app bundle) you will need to customise your ProGuard configuration file as per this [link](https://developer.android.com/studio/build/shrink-code#keep-code).
 Rules specific to the GSON dependency being used by the plugin will need to be added.
 These rules can be found [here](https://github.com/google/gson/blob/main/examples/android-proguard-example/proguard.cfg).
 Whilst the example app has a Proguard rules (`proguard-rules.pro`) [here](https://github.com/MaikuB/flutter_local_notifications/blob/master/flutter_local_notifications/example/android/app/proguard-rules.pro), it is recommended that developers refer to the rules on the GSON repository in case they get updated over time.